 Portable Tool Use with Extension Cords

 In construction, extension cords suffer a lot of wear and tear.
-Most often, the damage is only to the insulation, exposing energized conductors.
+The damage is often only to the insulation, exposing energized conductors.
 When a person handling the damaged cord contacts the exposed wires while holding a metal tool case or contacting a conductive surface, serious electrical shock can result, causing a fall, physical injury, or death.

 Extension Cord Safety Tips